dfinity/motoko/stdlib/examples/produce-exchange/README.md

 PES, defined formally:
 -----------------------

-We break this definition into several files.
+We break this definition into several files, listed above in this file, and below.
 These files make the PES formal, to the same degree that ActorScript has a formal semantics of its own, in terms of DFINITY's semantics, etc.

-**Files**: The file `types.as` defines ActorScript data types that are included in the PES.
+**Specific files**: The file `types.as` defines ActorScript data types that are included in the PES.
 These will appear in the messages to and from the produce exchange.
 The actor class itself (see `actor.as`) gives the interface for the PE service, is also part of the formal PES.
 The